lbelzile/math80667a/docs/03-completely_randomized_trials.md

 <p class="caption">(\#fig:squareddistanova)Observations drawn from three groups from a model with a strong (left) and weak (right) signal-to-noise ratio, along with their sample mean (colored horizontal segments) and the overall average (horizontal line).
 Arrows indicate the magnitude of the difference between the observation and the (group/average) mean.</p>
 </div>

-How reliable is the $F$-statistic approximation?
-We can assess this by simulating from the null model, repeatedly drawing samples with similar characteristics (same mean and overall variance) and computing the test statistic on each replicate.
-However, we only have one sample at hand so this little numerical exercise wouldn't work in practice.

 If the distributions are the same under the null and alternative except for a location shift, we could instead resort to a permutation-based approach to [generate those alternative samples by simply shuffling the labels](https://www.jwilber.me/permutationtest/).
 We see in Figure \@ref(fig:Fdistpermut) that the histogram of the $F$-statistic values obtained from 10 000 permutations closely matches that of the large-sample $F$-distribution when there are on average 20 observations per group (right).
 However, with smaller samples (left), the theoretical null is underdispersed relative to the permutation based distribution, and the latter should be viewed as more accurate in this setting.
+However, the large sample distribution is readily obtained and does not require simulations.

 <div class="figure" style="text-align: center">
 <img src="03-completely_randomized_trials_files/figure-html/Fdistpermut-1.png" alt="One-way analysis of variance for a sample of size 20 (left) and 100 (right), split in five groups.
 The histogram shows the computed test values based on 10 000 permutations, which is compared to the density of the large-sample _F_-distribution." width="85%" />